 What pushes rates up

 Specialisation is the biggest factor.
-A consultant who can cover WCAG auditing, native mobile, design system review, VPAT production, and EAA compliance strategy in one engagement is genuinely rare.
+You’re actually getting a Frontend Developer + Accessibility.
+Unfortunately there’s a strange notion that Frontend Developer can avoid or not ship Accessible code.
+So a consultant who can cover WCAG auditing, native mobile, design system review, VPAT production, and EAA compliance strategy in one engagement is genuinely rare.
 Breadth costs more because it is less common.

 Legal context adds to the rate too.
 If you need someone who can support a legal defence or advise on EAA obligations for your EU product range, that is specific knowledge beyond standard audit work.

-And speed.
-If you need an audit done in five working days because a tender deadline is looming, you are paying for prioritised availability, not just for the work itself.
+If you need fixes in five weeks because a tender deadline is looming, you are paying for prioritised availability, not just for the work itself.

 What cheap accessibility quotes usually mean